 To threaten, harass, or otherwise inappropriately abuse HopeLine or its staff or volunteers;

 To send, knowingly receive, upload, download, use or re-use any content which does not comply with these Terms;

-To “spam,” gather or attempting to gather personal information belonging to users or others for the purposes of spamming, marketing, selling to third parties, or otherwise abusing HopeLine or its services;
+To “spam,” gather or attempt to gather personal information belonging to users or others for spamming, marketing, selling to third parties, or otherwise abusing HopeLine or its services;

 To impersonate or attempt to impersonate another person or entity;